andretuparamorrison/custom-github-actions/README.md

 # custom-github-actions

-A collections of custom GitHub workflows to be reused in other repos.
+A collection of custom GitHub workflows to be reused in other repos.